 We also offer the 30 Hour Funding that is available to parents who meet the much stricter government eligibility guidelines.

 We accept tax-free childcare as a payment method.
 You will first need to apply for tax-free childcare here.
 Once set up, you can find your setting by searching for the postcode or the Ofsted registration number.
 Once paired to your setting, you can pay your invoices using the tax-free childcare system – either full or partial payments of your invoice are possible.

 For those still receiving childcare vouchers, we accept all major providers.
 If you are unable to find us with your provider, it is likely because we are not yet set up with that provider but we are always happy to Contact us and we will set this up for you.

 We DO NOT charge for any planned closures, including bank holidays and Jewish holidays.
-For more information about fees, including the cost for the shorter Friday session, please download or view our prospectus (you will find this to the right).

 We serve a balanced menu with the recommended amount of food for each child’s age, and stage of development.
 We accommodate all diets & special requirements, offering a balanced mix of vegetarian and meat & fish dishes.
 We supplement this with healthy snacks that are available throughout the day.